uf-mil/mil/docs/subjugator/lessons22.md

 - **Electrical documentation**
   - Lack of documentation made debugging harder, as we had to learn how certain systems worked on the spot
-  - Documentation for each individual board and the higher level system will be beneficial for understanding the submarine and help make onboarding wasier
+  - Documentation for each individual board and the higher level system will be beneficial for understanding the submarine and help make onboarding easier
-  - Have consistant format and include information such as purpose, bill of material (BOM), and a description
+  - Having a consistant format and include information such as purpose, bill of material (BOM), and a description would make reading documentation faster
-- **Useful Circuits to add**
+  - Use GitHub issues to share work that needs to be done
+- **Circuitry**
   - BATTERY LOW VOLTAGE WARNING AND CUTOFF
     - Many batteries were lost due to running the sub too long and forgetting to remove certain cables.
-There is a need for a board to warn and cut the power once the battery goes under a certain percentage.
+There is a need for a board to audibly warn and cut the power once the battery goes under a certain percentage.
+  - SYSTEM STATUS
+    - Certain electrical systems went down due to loose connections (see Locking Connectors section).
+A board that checks whether each electrical system is powered and trasmitting/receiving data properly will be immensly helpful to lower the amount of time to debug and fix.
+  - DEBUG PINS
+    - Most electrical systems lack debug pins that could be used to check signals with an oscilliscope.
+The USB to CAN board is one of the few boards that contain this and is useful to have to check whether the board functions properly.
+This will require updating existing circuit and PCB to include debug headers
   - LOCKING CONNECTORS
+    - During the competition, many wires and connections fell off, which disconnected certain systems.
+Due to the poor wire management, this was difficult to trace and debug.
+Locking connectors and other methods that will keep secure connections through shipping and transportation is needed to save testing time.
+  - BETTER SOLDERING TOOLS
+    - Our heat gun and one soldering gun stopped working during the competition.
+These items need to be replaced.
+- **Random**
+  - Bring tupperware for food

 ### Hydrophones